-RollerCon does not discriminate or exclude any sub-group of derby, and is open to every insured skater regardless of age, gender, track preference, “school,” league or governing body affiliation, rules preference (or lack thereof), or any other classification that can be applied to derby.
+RollerCon does not discriminate or exclude any sub-group of roller skating, and is open to every adult skater regardless of age, ethnicity, culture, religion, disability, gender identity or expression, nationality, track preference, “school,” league or governing body affiliation, rules preference (or lack thereof), or any other classification that can be applied to humans who roller skate.

 WFTDA, RDCL, Renegades, USARS, MADE, banked track, old school derby, etc.

-- Most RollerCon flat track events are played by the most recent version of the WFTDA rules (with the option of larger rosters for all but sanctioned games).
+- Most RollerCon derby competition events are played by the most recent version of the WFTDA rules (with the option of larger rosters for all but sanctioned games).

 - Some competitive flat track events are played by USARS rules.

-- Banked track competitive events are played by RDCL v2.5 Rules.
+- Banked track competitive events are played by the most recent version of the RDCL Rules.

 All skaters (regardless of affiliations) are welcome at RollerCon.
-They must meet all the safety gear, skill level and insurance requirements that apply to all skaters, and are welcome at all events.
-Anyone that skates with other rulesets may ask to schedule challenges with their rules & officials by sending their request to email@example.com for safety review.
+They must meet all the safety gear, skill level and insurance requirements, and are welcome at all events.
+Anyone that skates with other rulesets may ask to schedule challenges with their rules & officials by sending their request to firstname.lastname@example.org for safety & insurance review.
 RollerCon refs and NSOs are trained in the rulesets listed above, and may not be willing or able to officiate at events with other rulesets, so please include contact information for pre-staffed refs & officials.
-No unsafe behavior will be tolerated, and the RollerCon Head Ref will attend and monitor any non-standard events for safety.
-RollerCon organizers and our insurers are the final word on what is or isn’t safe.
-The RollerCon Head Ref or his alternate may stop any event or remove any skaters that they feel are potentially hazardous.
+No unsafe behavior will be tolerated, and a RollerCon Head Ref will monitor any non-standard events for safety.
+RollerCon organizers, officials and our insurers are the final word on what is or isn’t safe.
+The RollerCon Officiating Director or their alternate may stop any event or remove any skaters that they feel are potentially hazardous.

 Questions about a group not represented on this page?
 Please send your questions to email@example.com.